59xa/reconnect-mod-reloaded/README.md

 ## Will this mod come to CurseForge?
 - There are currently no plans of bringing this mod to Curseforge.
 For now this mod is available for download on [releases page](https://github.com/59xa/reconnect-mod-reloaded/releases/tag/Releases) or on [Modrinth](https://modrinth.com/mod/reconnect-mod-reloaded)

-## Is this mod usable in Realms?
-- Realms implementation is in the works, stay tuned.
-- For the time being, using the reconnect button on Realms is not possible and has been disabled for use.

 ## Dependencies and Incompatibilities
 - There are currently no incompatibilities seen with this mod at the moment.